aboelresh/aboelresh/README.md

 Backend Developer.
 Programming Instructor.
 Growing into Infrastructure Engineering.

-Based in Egypt • Open to Remote Opportunities

 ---

 Good software should become easier to maintain as it grows, not harder.
 That is the standard I hold my work to.
 I build backend systems with PHP and Laravel, focusing on clean architecture, honest API design, and code that the next engineer — or future me — can read without frustration.